micmejia/bible-dump/NKJV/Luke/Luke 19.md

 "Then another came, saying, 'Master, here is your mina, which I have kept put away in a handkerchief.

 ###### 21
-For I feared you, because you are [^f]an austere man.
+For I feared you, because you are an austere man.
 You collect what you did not deposit, and reap what you did not sow.'

 ###### 22
 And he said to him, 'Out of your own mouth I will judge you, _you_ wicked servant.
 You knew that I was an austere man, collecting what I did not deposit and reaping what I did not sow.